-If you are planning on pulling up stumps in this gorgeous part of North Queensland, this guide to camping at the Cobbold Village will provide you with everything you need to know.Ā As well as covering all the camping options, it also briefly covers the cabins and rooms, and all the details on all the village’s facilities.Ā Ā
+If you are planning on pulling up stumps in this gorgeous part of North Queensland, this guide to camping at the Cobbold Village will provide you with everything you need to know.
+As well as covering all the camping options, it also briefly covers the cabins and rooms and all the details on all the village’s facilities.

 Where is Cobbold Gorge?

-If driving, it will be around 6 hours from Cairns to Cobbold Gorge heading South-West, or 6 hours from Townsville heading North-West.
-From either location, most highways and roads are sealed however there are some large sections of fairly rough unsealed roads.Ā It wasn’t too bad when we went through, and any vehicle (and caravan) could easily do it – however, it does depend on how much traffic has recently been through and the time of year.
-So it may well be worth touching base with Etheridge Shire Council for up to date conditions before heading out if you’re concerned.Ā Ā And note, Cobbold Gorge is closed during the wet season between November and March, due to access.
+If driving, it will be around 6 hours from Cairns to Cobbold Gorge heading south-west, or 6 hours from Townsville heading north-west.
+From either location, most highways and roads are sealed; however, there are some large sections of fairly rough unsealed roads.
+It wasn’t too bad when we went through, and any vehicle (and caravan) could easily do it; however, it does depend on how much traffic has recently been through and the time of year.
+So it may well be worth touching base with Etheridge Shire Council for up-to-date conditions before heading out if you’re concerned.
+And note, Cobbold Gorge is closed during the wet season between November and March due to access.

-If you are concerned about driving this unsealed road, you can stay in Forsayth and book a tour bus – there is more on this option in the tour section below.
+If you are concerned about driving this unsealed road, you can stay in Forsayth and book a tour bus—more on this option in the tour section below.

 Cobbold Gorge Camping and Accommodation Options

-There is a range of accommodation categories at Cobbold Gorge; cabins, suites and rooms – each is covered briefly below.Ā
+There is a range of accommodation categories at Cobbold Gorge: cabins, suites, and rooms – each is covered briefly below.

-Accessible accommodation suitable for wheelchairs, mobility impaired and disability friendly.
-These inclusive cabins feature an outdoor sitting area on a ramped verandah, air-con for comfort, and a small bar fridge and tea/coffee making facilities.
-With king bedding configuration.
+Accessible accommodation suitable for wheelchairs, mobility impaired, and disability friendly.
+These inclusive cabins feature an outdoor sitting area on a ramped verandah, air-con for comfort, and a small bar fridge and tea/coffee-making facilities.
+These cabins come equipped with a king-size bedding configuration.

 There is a range of powered and unpowered Cobbold Gorge camping sites for those pitching a tent or driving a caravan.
 The sites are spacious and accommodate one vehicle (in addition to your caravan or camper trailer) per site.

-The campsites are spread out across the property and are organised into three sections, outlined below.Ā
+The campsites are spread out across the property and are organised into three sections, outlined below.

-Powered sites start at $44 per night for two adults, and unpowered sites start at $17 per night per adult.Ā Children are $9 per night regardless of which site you stay on.
+Powered sites start at $48 per night for two adults, and unpowered sites start at $19 per night per adult.
+Children are $10 per night regardless of which site you stay on.

-Powered sites are available in 3 styles; powered, terraced drive thru and ensuite.
-All powered sites are close to the camp facilities, including kitchen, bathrooms, laundry and BBQs.
-If campsite surfaces are a factor for you, the powered sites are a mixture of pebble and dirt, whilst the terraced drive thru and ensuite have a pebble base.
+Powered sites are available in 3 styles: powered, terraced drive-through, and ensuite.
+All powered sites are close to the camp facilities, including the kitchen, bathrooms, laundry, and BBQs.
+If campsite surfaces are a factor for you, the powered sites are a mixture of pebble and dirt, while the terraced drive-through and ensuite have a pebble base.

-With the convenience of your own private ensuite on site, these spacious sites are behind the cabins and rooms, in a different area than all other campsites.Ā This makes it a fairly secluded area.
-However, you’re still close to a laundry, BBQ and a short walk to all the village amenities.
+With the convenience of your own private ensuite on site, these spacious sites are behind the cabins and rooms, in a different area than all other campsites.
+This makes it a fairly secluded area.
+However, you’re still close to a laundry, BBQ, and a short walk to all the village amenities.

 Amenities at Cobbold Gorge Village

 There are a couple of ways you can cook at Cobbold Gorge.
-There are two free gas BBQ areas to cook a snag; numerous campfire rings throughout the campground and a small camp kitchen (pictured above) in the amenities block for fancier meals.
-As you can see, the camp kitchen is fairly small, so I wouldn’t be relying on it to cook all your meals – but it does come with a microwave, toaster, kettle, oven and small fridge.Ā
+There are two free gas BBQ areas to cook a snag, numerous campfire rings throughout the campground, and a small camp kitchen (pictured above) in the amenities block for fancier meals.
+As you can see, the camp kitchen is fairly small, so I wouldn’t be relying on it to cook all your meals — but it does come with a microwave, toaster, kettle, oven, and small fridge.

 The camp kitchen is in the main bathroom block, located between the unpowered and powered campsites.

-While your own personal fires are not allowed at the Cobbold Gorge, multiple communal fire pits are located throughout the campgrounds.Ā Ā
+While you are not allowed your own personal fires at the Cobbold Gorge, multiple communal fire pits are located throughout the campgrounds.

-There is just the one main bathroom block at the Village, so you’ll want to be planning those showers for non peak times.Ā Better yet, bring your own loo if you can – or maybe consider booking an ensuite site.
+There is just the one main bathroom block at the village, so you’ll want to be planning those showers for non-peak times.
+Better yet, bring your own loo if you can – or maybe consider booking an ensuite site.
 Additional toilets are available at the reception area, a short walk from the unpowered campsites.

-The toilet and shower amenity blocks are modern, clean and well maintained.Ā
+The toilet and shower amenity blocks are modern, clean, and well-maintained.

 You’ll be pleased to know there is a dump point on site for those self-contained campers.